David-Kent-Consulting/oci_import_terraform_state_example/README.md

 PROCEDURE
 =========
 1. Build the docker container image using the supplied Dockerfile.
-Make sure the terraform.zip file you downloaded from hashicorp is located in the same directory as the Dockerfile.
+Make sure the terraform.zip file you downloaded from hashicorp is located in the same directory as the Dockerfile or use the supplied zip file.
 2. Start the container image.
 3. Establish a shell to the container image.
 4. Run 'oci setup config' and create the PEM files.